 Until January 13, 2006, LGAC was governed by a three member Board of Directors, including the State Comptroller and the Director of the Budget of the State of New York, both of whom serve "ex officio," and a third Director who was appointed by the Governor.
 On January 13, 2006, the Governor signed The Public Authorities Accountability Act (Chapter 766 of the Laws of 2005).
 This Act included an amendment to Section 3234 of the Public Authorities Law to increase the number of LGAC Board members from three to seven.
-Each of the appointed Directors serving as of March 31, 2016 was appointed by a prior Governor and continues to serve until a successor is chosen and qualified.
+As of March 31, 2017, each of the Directors who do not serve ex officio was appointed by a prior Governor and continues to serve until a successor is chosen and qualified.
 The Directors receive no compensation from LGAC.
 The Enacted Budget for State Fiscal Year 2014-15 (Section 46-d of Part I of Chapter 55 of the Laws of 2014) included language to amend the Corporation's Enabling Act to provide the ex officio Board members with the ability to designate a representative or representatives to attend meetings of the Board in their place, and to vote or otherwise act in their absence.
 Since the amendment was enacted both the Comptroller and the Budget Director have designated representatives.1